 In 2014, the Alabama state legislature passed SB 174, a restrictive cannabidiol (CBD) law.
 Officially entitled "Carly's Law," it offers an affirmative defense for the possession and use of CBD; however, the program is extremely limited and may not be able to provide CBD-rich medicine to patients in Alabama.
 At the time, the law only allows for CBD access after a medical practitioner at the University of Alabama-Birmingham’s (UAB) Department of Neurology has made a diagnosis for a “debilitating epileptic condition,” at which point the physician may “prescribe” CBD-rich preparations that are less than 3% THC and “essentially free of plant material.”

-In 2016 HB 61 was passed, which expanded the affirmative defense to several conditions and removed the requirement that patients must be enrolled in the UAB study program.
+In 2016, HB 61 (also known as Leni's Law) was passed, which expanded the affirmative defense to several conditions and removed the requirement that patients must be enrolled in the UAB study program.
 Under HB 61, patients are eligible for the affirmative defense if they are simply diagnosed with a debilitating condition, regardless of the age of the patient.
 However, a "prescription" is still required in order for a minor's parents or legal guardians to be eligible for the affirmative defense.
 Because physicians cannot write prescriptions for medical cannabis, parents of minor-aged patients may be ineligible for legal protections.

 In This Section